thedmi/Equ/README.md

 - For sequence-typed members, a call to an appropriate `ElementwiseSequenceEqualityComparer<T>` is generated

 The `ElementwiseSequenceEqualityComparer<T>` is basically just a wrapper around `Enumerable.SequenceEqual()` with additional null checks.

+C# 9 records do the same, except that they don't consider sequence-typed members.

 ## Release Notes